 What Shows and Movies Will Be on Disney +?

 Finally, we’ve come to the best part of this article.
-What is your $6.99 per month of $69.99 per year going to get you?
+What is your $6.99 per month or $69.99 per year going to get you?
 A whole lotta awesome if you ask me!
 We learned that not only will the new movies coming out this year be streamable on Disney +, but there will be tons of brand new content as well!
-Here’s what will be streaming starting November 12:

 Disney/Marvel/Star Wars Films